UrbanPro

 Sadika

-• Familiarize yourself with the PMP Exam Content Outline provided by PMI.
-This document outlines the domains, tasks, and knowledge areas covered in the exam.
+• Review the PMP Exam Content Outline provided by the Project Management Institute (PMI).
+Understand the knowledge areas, process groups, and domains covered in the exam.

 2. Eligibility and Application:

-• Ensure you meet the eligibility criteria for the PMP exam.
-Once eligible, submit your application to PMI.
-Upon approval, you can schedule your exam.
+• Ensure you meet the eligibility requirements for the PMP exam.
+Once eligible, submit your application to PMI and schedule your exam.

 3. Get the Right Study Materials: